 For the past two decades, positive feedback on eight herb essiac has been spreading.

 Please don't believe someone who claims that his four herb formula is the best product to use.
 We can explain why the four herb formula hasn't been used by those in-the-know for awhile now.
-We carry only eight herb essiac on this site.
+We carry only the eight herb version on this site.

 According to many herbalists and in the marketplace today, "Essiac" is comprised of four herbs: Sheep Sorrel (Rumex acetosella), Burdock Root (Arctium lappa), Slippery Elm Bark (Ulmus flilva), and Turkish Rhubarb Root (Rheum palmatum).
 The recipe is in the public domain, and almost every herbalist carries it.
 However, this four herb formula is a smaller version of the eight herb formula originally received and gradually refined by Canadian nurse Rene Caisse (Pronounced "Rin Case").

 The story of "Essiac" began decades ago when Rene Caisse heard of an herbal recipe from an elderly female patient who was in an Ontario hospital where Rene was the head nurse.
 The recipe contained eight herbs, and was given to the woman years before by an Ojibway medicine man.
 He had offered his help because he knew the woman was suffering from breast cancer.
 The patient recovered from her cancer and saw no return during the span of the next 30 years.
 In 1922, she gave Rene the recipe after Rene expressed her interest in attempting helping others with cancer by administering this herbal formula.